Medical Laboratory Professionals Week (MLPW)

 Spread the Word

 Here are several resources to help you spread the word about MLPW and how your laboratory is positively impacting patient outcomes.
-Customize these materials for your own use and then just hit the "send" button!

 - Take pictures to commemorate your Lab Week celebration!
 Share your photos and your celebration story on CLMA's Facebook Page or email them to firstname.lastname@example.org.

-Celebrate your Team
+Celebrate Your Team

 - Host a potluck lunch, healthy treat, or dessert day: Facilitate a recipe swap or a cook-off challenge-or just bring in some good food to enjoy each other's company!